zxygentoo/MicroGrad.jl/README.md

 ## Run demo notebook

-`demo.jl` is roughly a combined port of the `trace_graph.ipynb` and `demo.ipynb` Jupytor notebooks from the original repo to showcase solving a simple curve fitting problem using MicroGrad.
+`demo.jl` is roughly a combined port of the `trace_graph.ipynb` and `demo.ipynb` Jupytor notebooks from the original repo to showcase solving a simple classification problem using MicroGrad.

 To run the notebook: